-Our lead product, MACI, which we launched in 2017, is the first FDA-approved tissue-engineered cellularized scaffold product that uses a patient's own cells and is indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee in adult patients.
-MACI is the leading restorative cartilage repair product in the sports medicine market and the only product approved by the FDA in its class.
+Our lead product is MACI, an advanced cell therapy product that uses a patient's own cells to repair damaged cartilage tissue and improve function in the knee.
+We launched MACI in 2017 for the treatment of cartilage defects in the knee, and MACI is now the leading restorative cartilage repair product in the sports medicine market, and the only FDA-approved product in its class.
 MACI is produced from a patient's own cells, which are obtained from a biopsy of healthy cartilage, expanded and placed onto a resorbable porcine collagen membrane that is implanted into the area of the cartilage defect through a minimally-invasive outpatient surgical procedure.

 There are more than 750,000 knee cartilage repair surgical procedures performed each year in the U.S. Of these, approximately 315,000 patients have cartilage defects that are covered by the current MACI label.
 Based on defect characteristics, surgeons that have implanted MACI consider approximately 125,000 of these patients clinically appropriate for MACI.
 Approximately 60,000 of the eligible patients have larger lesions that we believe are likely to secure insurance authorization for MACI.
-Given the number of cartilage injuries, the knee cartilage repair market represents a significant commercial opportunity for MACI, and we estimate our overall MACI target addressable market at approximately \$3 billion.
+Given the number of cartilage injuries, the knee cartilage repair market represents a significant commercial opportunity for MACI, and we estimate that our current overall MACI target addressable market exceeds \$3 billion.